leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/flow.rst

       Volume Emission :guilabel:`Fire or Smoke Only`:
          Amount of fluid to emit inside the emitter mesh, where 0 is none and 1 is the full amount.
-         Note that emitting fluid based on volume may have unpredictable results if your mesh is :term:`non-manifold`.
+         Note that emitting fluid based on volume can have unpredictable results if your mesh is :term:`non-manifold`.

    .. _bpy.types.FluidFlowSettings.particle_system: